TimothyOlanrewaju/FMCK-Canteen-App-Documentation-Site/docs/users/FAQs.md

-This is a section for frequently asked questions about the application.
-Do well to carefully read.
+This is a section that answers questions users frequently ask about the application.
+Do well to carefully read through, you might get an answer to a question you have.